Dhruvid98/SFAL-VSD-SoC-Design/Day 21/README.md

 OpenLane is an open-source framework that transforms RTL designs into manufacturable layouts by integrating all major stages of the digital IC design process.

-Front-End: RTL synthesis is performed using Yosys and ABC, followed by static timing analysis (STA) with OpenSTA.
+* Front-End: RTL synthesis is performed using Yosys and ABC, followed by static timing analysis (STA) with OpenSTA.
 Design for Testability (DFT) is implemented to ensure fault coverage, and Yosys also supports Logic Equivalence Checking (LEC) for correctness verification.

-Physical Design: The OpenROAD App handles floorplanning, powerplanning, placement, clock tree synthesis (CTS), optimization, and global routing.
+* Physical Design: The OpenROAD App handles floorplanning, powerplanning, placement, clock tree synthesis (CTS), optimization, and global routing.
 TritonRoute performs detailed routing, while custom scripts manage the insertion of antenna diodes.

-Signoff: STA includes RC extraction, with STA re-run to confirm timing.
+* Signoff: STA includes RC extraction, with STA re-run to confirm timing.
 Magic and Netgen provide physical verification through Design Rule Checking (DRC) and Layout vs. Schematic (LVS) comparisons.

-Output: The design flow ultimately generates GDSII and LEF files, leveraging the SkyWater PDK for process-specific libraries and technology data.
+* Output: The design flow ultimately generates GDSII and LEF files, leveraging the SkyWater PDK for process-specific libraries and technology data.

+Additional design exploration and synthesis exploration steps are essential to choose the best configuration and correct synthesis strategy for the ASIC.